tryhrdbro/mindustry-plus/README.md

 # mindustry-plus
-an addon to mindustry
+an addon to mindustry.
-leader: Choobyshroom
+leader: Choobyshroom.
-modders: tryhrdbro
+modders: tryhrdbro.